truth-josstice/dev1002_assessment03/README.md

 - Creation of user roles:
 **Status**: Not currently implemented
-**Justification**: Scope of the application in its current form does not necessitate roles other than "user" and "visitor"
+**Justification**: Scope of the application in its current form does not necessitate roles other than "user", "admin" and "visitor"
 **Future Implementation**:
+Rollout of role based privileges for the app:
   - Admin: Users who will be able to create a list of climbs for their chosen gym using the standardised "V Scale" for climbs.
 These users would ideally be climbing gym staff and/or climbing coaches whose objective abilities to grade climb difficulty and style will ensure the accuracy of all data
   - Owner: Essentially myself, the main developer of the project who can user database level CRUD functions
   - Member: Will replace the current role-less user and all features associated, with the exception of creating climbs based in a gym, instead focussing on outdoor climbs or custom routes created on splash walls.